 Openings for Interviewers at the Polling Institute

 The Institute is hiring students to work as telephone interviewers for our surveys.
 After completing training, students work four-hour shifts in the Institute's call center in Churchill 303.
 These are paid positions, and students can also earn course credit for working as an interviewer.
-In addition, interviewers can count their hours toward completing the University's Learning Beyond the Classroom requirement.

 Frequently Asked Questions for Interviewers